 What is local SEO?

-Local SEO is a specialist technique that aims at getting your business name and website in front of people that are physically located near it.
+Local SEO is a specialist technique that aims at getting your business name and website in front of people who are physically located near it.
 Search engines are the modern-day yellow pages, and your potential customers are looking to find you where you and your products and services are located.

 Why is local SEO important?